vulkomilev/oumi/docs/user_guides/train/environments/vscode.md

 ### 3. Remote Development Support

-VSCode's Remote Development extension pack allows you to use a remote machine, container, or WSL as a full development environment.
+VSCode's Remote Development extension pack allows you to use a remote machine, container, or Windows Subsystem for Linux (WSL) as a full development environment.

 This is particularly useful for training models on remote GPU servers.
 For detailed information, see the [Remote Development Guide](https://code.visualstudio.com/docs/remote/remote-overview).